 my role

-I designed and wrote the public site, design and develop the SaaS application, and do the programming for the backend aggregation engine.
-This project has been in action since 2003, and continues to evolve with smarter technology, and more effective tools for users.
+I have worked for Terben for many years now serving as the primary technical developer for the products.
+This project has been in action since 2003, and we continue to improve it with smarter technology and more effective tools for users.

 data aggregation